 Which Chase business checking account is best?

-The best Chase business checking account for most small businesses and freelancers is the Introducing Chase Business Complete Banking℠ account.
+The best Chase business checking account for most small businesses and freelancers is the Chase Business Complete Banking℠ account.
 You get unlimited electronic deposits.

 Does Chase have a free business checking account?

 Chase doesn’t offer a fully-free business checking account.
 However, they offer business checking options that give you the opportunity to waive the monthly service fee.

 Some online-only business checking accounts exist and are naturally fee-free.
 However, you lack local branch access which makes handling cash deposits difficult.

 - Our best offer ever!
 Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $1,250 when you redeem through Chase Ultimate Rewards®.

 - Earn 2X points on dining including eligible delivery services, takeout and dining out and travel.
 Plus, earn 1 point per dollar spent on all other purchases.

 - Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
 For example, 100,000 points are worth $1,250 toward travel.

 - With Pay Yourself Back℠, your points are worth 25% more during the current offer when you redeem them for statement credits against existing purchases in select, rotating categories.

 - Get unlimited deliveries with a $0 delivery fee and reduced service fees on eligible orders over $12 for a minimum of one year with DashPass, DoorDash's subscription service.
 Activate by 12/31/21.